Choose another writer in this calendar:

 In the prologue of the novel Father Merrin discovers in Iraq an amulet of the Mesopotamian demon Pazuzu.
 Soon in Georgetown a young girl, Regan MacNeil starts to act strangely.
 Meanwhile Father Damien Karras, a Jesuit priest and psychologist, fears that he is losing his faith.
 Regan's mother Chris seeks Karras's help, her character was partly based on the actress Shirley McLaine, Blatty's neighbour.
 Father Merrin performs the exorcism, but dies of a heart attack.
 Karras expels the demon from Regan by taking it into his own body and then killing himself.
 The book became in 1971 a worldwide bestseller, sold 13 million copies in the U.S. alone and paved the way for the rise of the horror-supernatural genre of the 1970s, with its famous representatives Peter Straub, Stephen King, Dean R. Koontz, Ira Levin and others.
 For some reason the writer Stephen King dismissed Blatty's bestseller in Danse Macabre (1981): "... two novels of the Humorless, Thudding Tract School of horror writing are Damon, by C. Terry Cline, and The Exorcist, by William Peter Blatty – Cline has since improved as a writer, and Blatty has fallen silent... forever, if we are lucky."

-The film was followed by two sequels: Exorcist II: The Heretic (1977), written by William Goodhart and directed by John Boorman, starring Richard Burton, Linda Blair, Louise Fletcher and Max von Sydow.
+The Exorcist was followed by two sequels: Exorcist II: The Heretic (1977), written by William Goodhart and directed by John Boorman, starring Richard Burton, Linda Blair, Louise Fletcher and Max von Sydow.
 In the story Father Lamont, investigating the case related to the first film, has found that the evil Regan, apparently exorcized, is only dormant.
 After many plot twists, Regan and Lamont enter the Washington house where Merrin performed the first exorcism.
 Again the demon is defeated, but at the cost of Lamont's life.
+The third installment in the trilogy, entitled Legion: The Exorcist III, repeated in flashback's the scene of Karras's death.

 Blatty has received several awards, including Golden Globe Awards (1973, 1980), Academy of Fantasy, Science Fiction and Horror award (1980), and The American Film Festival Blue Ribbon and Gabriel Award for an episode of the religious 'Insight' television series titled 'Watts Made Out of Thread'.
 In 1998 Blatty received the Stoker Award for Lifetime Achievement.
 He lives in California.
 Blatty is married; the family has seven children.